iankorf/MCB185-2023/Unit0/README.md

 ### Unix on Mac ###

 If your computer is a Mac, you already have Unix installed, and your specific flavor of Unix is called Darwin.
 You can get to the CLI with the _Terminal_ application.
 However, you might not have `git` and other developer tools installed by default.
-To install these, type the following in your terminal:
+To install these, type the following in your terminal and follow the instructions:

 	xcode-select --install